zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 ​	One DNS name-automatic app failover to standby

 ​	Not used for scaling

+=> you can't directly connect to the standby instance.

 Note: The Read Replicas can be setup as Multi AZ for Disaster Reconvery.